Japan: A Culture of Humility & Respect – The Walking Anthropologist

 Miu enchanted me just as much.
 And I will never forget your family.

-Every single person I meet along my path of Life, has a little place in my Heart with Humility and Respect for Humanity.
+Every single person I meet along my path of Life has a little place in my Heart with Humility and Respect for Humanity.

 The Walking Anthropologist

-P.S People who travel change the world.
+P.S People who travel content and Understand the world.

 P.P.S The beauty of this pandemic is that it has FORCED PEOPLE TO REALISE just how connected this world really is!